Biden insists he and Manchin will 'get something done' after Build Back Better setback – KION546

 CNN has reached out to Manchin’s office for comment on Biden’s remarks.

+The source said Schumer told the caucus that the provisions in Build Back Better are needed and too important to give up on.
+“I know we are all frustrated at this outcome.
+However, we are not giving up on BBB.
+Period.
+We won’t stop working on it until we pass a bill,” the New York Democrat said.

+During the call, Democrats expressed their desire to get a bill passed and aired their concerns about the possibility of the process getting derailed, the source said.

-Manchin announced Sunday that he could not support Biden’s Build Back Better plan, a sweeping economic and climate bill that required his support in order for it to pass in the Senate, where Democrats have an ultra-slim majority.
+Manchin announced Sunday that he could not support Biden’s Build Back Better plan, which required his support in order for it to pass in the Senate, where Democrats have an ultra-slim majority.
 “I cannot vote to continue with this piece of legislation.
 I just can’t.
 I’ve tried everything humanly possible.
 I can’t get there,” he told Fox News.
 “This is a no on this legislation.
 I have tried everything I know to do.”

 The move stoked widespread outrage among progressives, many of whom questioned his allegiance to the party and wondered if he might drop his affiliation after he thwarted one of Democrats’ major legislative priorities.

+A source familiar with the matter said Manchin told his colleagues Tuesday night that he would keep talking but that he has issues with the current bill.

-Manchin also indicated on Monday that he would not quickly get behind a scaled-back version of the plan, arguing that it should instead go through the committee process before trying to move it through the Senate via the filibuster-proof reconciliation process.
+The senator has indicated that he would not quickly get behind a scaled-back version of the plan, arguing that it should instead go through the committee process before trying to move it through the Senate via the filibuster-proof reconciliation process.
 That position foreshadows grim prospects for Biden’s hopes of getting even a narrow plan through Congress.

 Still, the President insisted Tuesday there’s a path forward for the legislation as he touted it as an important tool to fight rising inflation and address the cost of medicine.